Ash7119/WEC-2021-Analysis/README.md

 - Using both of these views shows us how teams review race data, first at a broad level then stint level

 ## Pit Stop Strategy Effectiveness
-Plot Type: Step line plot with pit stop markers
+Plot Type: Step line chart with pit stop markers

 Axes:
 - X-axis: Lap number